djhmateer/hugo-quickstart/content/posts/12 lager own recipe.md

 ## Bottle and Keg

+[https://www.hopsteiner.com/co2-calculator/](https://www.hopsteiner.com/co2-calculator/) I am aiming high for carbonation of 3.2 CO2 volume.

+So for 30litres, I need 265g of sugar

 15th May bottle and put into keg.
 Just under 3 weeks in fermenter

-[https://www.hopsteiner.com/co2-calculator/](https://www.hopsteiner.com/co2-calculator/) I am aiming high for carbonation of 3.2 CO2 volume.

-So for 30litres, I need 265g of sugar.
+Tasted it and it is a bit sweet, but drinkable.
+Needs time

+22nd May the bottles are going outside to condition.